ubc-library-rc/Beginner_R_Part1/content/about_R.md

 # there is also sum(), median(), min(), max(), and a bunch of other similar functions
 # here is a webpage with all the base R functions https://rdrr.io/r/
 ```
 Right above, we put a URL link in a comment.
-This is a very good habit to have because you might find a page that has answers you are looking for or explains why you did something a particular way.
+This is a very good habit to have, because you might find a webpage that has answers you are looking for or explains why you did something a particular way.
 The best spot to store those resources is right next to the relevant code!

 ### Run a correlation test